-Audit Protocol
+UK Audit Protocol

-1. Background
+1. BACKGROUND

-- 1.1 The purpose of Verizon's Binding Corporate Rules Controller Policy and Binding Corporate Rules Processor Policy (together the "Policies" or, respectively, the "Controller Policy" and the "Processor Policy") is to safeguard personal information transferred between the Verizon group members ("Group Members"). - 1.2 The Policies require approval from the supervisory authorities in the European Member States from which the personal information is transferred.
-One of the requirements of the supervisory authorities is that Verizon audits compliance with the Policies and satisfies certain conditions in so doing, and this document describes how Verizon deals with such requirements. - 1.3 The role of Verizon's Director, Privacy Policy & Compliance International in the EU headquarters in the UK and the network of Regulatory Officers is to provide guidance about the processing of personal information subject to the Policies and to assess the processing of personal information by Group Members for potential privacy-related risks.
+- 1.1 Verizon is required to audit its compliance with the UK Binding Corporate Rules Controller Policy ("UK Controller Policy") and the UK Binding Corporate Rules Processor Policy ("UK Processor Policy") (together the "Policies") and satisfy certain conditions in so doing, and this document describes how Verizon deals with such requirements. - 1.2 The role of Verizon's Director, International Privacy in the International headquarters in the UK and the network of Regulatory Officers is to provide guidance about the processing of personal information subject to the Policies and to assess the processing of personal information by Group Members for potential privacy-related risks.
 The processing of personal information is, therefore, subject to detailed review and evaluation on an on-going basis.
-Accordingly, although this Audit Protocol describes the formal assessment process adopted by Verizon to ensure compliance with the Policies as required by the supervisory authorities, this is only one way in which Verizon ensures that the provisions of the Policy are observed and corrective actions taken as required.
+Accordingly, although this Audit Protocol describes the formal assessment process adopted by Verizon to ensure compliance with the Policies as required by the ICO, this is only one way in which Verizon ensures that the provisions of the Policies are observed and corrective actions taken as required.